One-skillet asparagus and mushrooms are a flavorful side dish that goes from stovetop to table in 15 minutes.

 Sautéed Asparagus and Mushrooms

-Asparagus and mushrooms are sauteed with butter, garlic and aminos for a delish, low carb side dish that is sure to impress!
+Asparagus and mushrooms are stir fried in butter with garlic and seasonings for a quick and delicious side dish

 Prep Time 5 minutes